 She graduated in filmmaking from the International Film School (EICAR) in Paris in 2018, where she received the EICAR Award for Best Direction and Best Cinematography for her graduation film.
 She later pursued a master’s in Art Direction at Penninghen (2019–2023), refining her distinctive visual approach and earning a special mention chaired by Jean Charles de Castelbajac.

-Hiba continues to expand the boundaries of contemporary art, weaving photography, painting, film, and performance into a practice that questions the role of imagery and tradition in the modern world.
+Today, Hiba continues to push the boundaries of contemporary art, weaving together photography, painting, film, and performance in a multidisciplinary practice that questions the place of images and traditions within the modern world.